So many hurting people crave comfort. They crave a sign that they are going to be okay or that their departed loved ones are okay.

 James 1:16-18 | ESV

 Do not be deceived, my sweet friends.
-These gifts – amazing gifts in nature all around us – are not from our departed loved ones.
+These gifts – amazing gifts in nature all around us – are not signs from our departed loved ones.
 Every good and perfect gift is from God.

 God loves us so much He gives us good gifts.
 One way He comforts us is by giving us beauty.
 He lets us know he cares for us first by having sent Jesus to die so we may have eternal life.
 He tell us in His Word that He loves us.
-And He gives us gifts of nature and beauty to show His glory and His love for us.
+And He gives us gifts of nature and beauty to show His glory, His power, and His love for us.

 It is easy to be deceived when we are hurting.